zatsit-oss/awesome-impact-tools/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances
+* Use of sexualized language or images or advances advances
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Publishing other people's private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting